jacobwgillespie/saved-for-later/README.md

 ### What

-This linkblog represents items starred in my feed reader ([Feedbin](https://feedbin.com/)) or favorited on Twitter ([@jacobwgillespie](https://twitter.com/jacobwgillespie)).
+This linkblog represents items starred in my feed reader ([Feedbin](https://feedbin.com/)).
 Links are displayed in reverse-chronological order.
-Special handling is taken for Hacker News links and Tweets, where the website will display a link to the HN discussion or original Twitter thread in addition to a link to the article or website being discussed.
+Special handling is taken for Hacker News links, where the website will display a link to the HN discussion in addition to a link to the article or website being discussed.

 Additionally, the links are available as an RSS feed, allowing anyone the ability to subscribe to these links.
 The feed is available in three formats, [RSS 2.0](https://savedforlater.dev/rss), [Atom 1.0](https://savedforlater.dev/atom), and [JSON Feed 1.0](https://savedforlater.dev/json).